-Data on safely surrendered and abandoned infants are collected by ICAN in an effort to ensure the on-going effectiveness of SSBL in Los Angeles County.
+Data on safely surrendered and abandoned infants are collected by ICAN in an effort to determine how to best implement SSBL in Los Angeles County.
 Efforts are made to gather information about mothers who safely surrendered their infants and those who abandoned their newborns in an unsafe manner to see if there are differences in these two groups or if either group "fit a profile."
-Although the report began by highlighting data up through 2013, the remainder will address incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2012.
-During this eleven-year period, 103 infants were safely surrendered and 56 infants were abandoned - 10 who survived and 46 who did not.
+Although the report began by highlighting data up through 2010, the remainder will address incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2009.
+During this eight-year period, 76 infants were safely surrendered and 48 infants were abandoned - 10 who survived and 38 who did not.

-The data collected for 2002 - 2012 continues to indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.
+The data collected for 2002 - 2009 indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.